Master of Jurisprudence

 - Media and newspaper professionals

-- Academic professionals in select but diverse fields of interdisciplinary teaching and research, such as business, international relations, history, economics, political science and other social sciences, philosophy and ethics
+- Academic professionals in select fields of interdisciplinary teaching and research, such as business, international relations, history, economics, political science and other social sciences, philosophy and ethics

 |Required Courses||Credit Hours|